Research

 BioTrack - Conserving Marine Species Biodiversity Hotspots.

-The Shark Research Foundation is leading a new NASA-funded project to integrate, store, process, visualize and share data on marine biodiversity hotspots based on animal tracking data that supports conservation and natural resource management.
-A project of the US National Marine Biodiversity Observation Network, results of this project will directly support resource management, conservation, and restoration needs in the US.
+The Shark Research Foundation is leading a NOAA-funded project called “BioTrack” which aims to integrate, store, process, visualize and share data on marine biodiversity hotspots based on animal tracking data that supports conservation and natural resource management.
+A project of the US National Marine Biodiversity Observation Network, results of this project will directly support resource management, conservation, and restoration needs in the US and beyond.